There are around 2.8 million sole traders in the UK. It is the most popular, and simplest, way of starting and running a business.

 Before starting up

-Before deciding if becoming a sole trader is the right choice for you, firstly carry on and read our guides to the different business structures available to you, and chat to an accountant who will be able to explain the tax implications in more detail.
+Before deciding if becoming a sole trader is the right choice for you, read our guides to the different business structures available to you, and chat to an accountant who will be able to explain the tax implications in more detail.

 There is no ‘right’ or ‘wrong’ business structure – it all depends on what you do, your financial situation, the industry you are in, and how large your business is likely to become.